Register a birth

-Those parents that have received a letter from us, for babies born more than 4 weeks ago, are being reminded to book an appointment online.
-We are offering the earliest appointments we have available, however if there are no appointments showing, this means they have all been booked and you will need to try again, on another day.
+Those parents that have received a letter from us, for babies born more than four weeks ago, are being reminded to book an appointment online.
+If you haven’t registered your baby after six weeks, we have to issue you with a formal requisition to do so and refer the non-registration to General Register Office.

-For example, married/civil partnership parents, only one parent attends the office (Married/Civil partnership partner details automatically included).
-For unmarried/non civil partnership parents, BOTH parents must attend, if you want to include the father’s details on the registration.
-Otherwise, the mother can attend alone, and no father details will be recorded.
+- For unmarried/non civil partnership parents, BOTH parents must attend, if you want to include the father’s details on the registration.
+Otherwise, the mother can attend alone, and no fathers’ details will be recorded

-Parents requiring a translator appointment to register baby (those needing help/support with English)
+Parents requiring an interpreter appointment to register baby (those needing help/support with English)

 If you live in the Channel Islands and have had to come to Southampton to have your baby, you will need to register the birth BEFORE you leave the mainland.
-Please contact us or ask your midwife to contact our offices on Registrars@southampton.gov.uk with your contact information and we will call you.
+Please contact us or ask your midwife to contact our offices.
+You cannot register your baby back in the Channel Islands.
+Please email firstname.lastname@example.org with your contact information and we will call you to arrange an appointment.